wigging/numerix/Sources/Numerix/Numerix.docc/Subtraction.md

 # Subtraction

-Subtraction operators for Vector and Matrix structures.
+Subtraction operators for Vector, Matrix, and ShapedArray structures.

 ## Overview

-Vector and matrix subtraction using single and double precision values.
+Vector, matrix, shaped array subtraction using single and double precision values.
 These are element-wise operations.

 ## Topics